 Sustainability Science Module 15 ETCS

 The Sustainability Science Module forms the basis for studies in the Environmental Change and Global Sustainability Master's Programme.
 After completing the module the student has basic understanding of what sustainability science is and how human and natural systems interact.
-The student knows key concepts of sustainability science, and to is able to put knowledge into action when seeking solutions to real-world problems in multidisciplinary teams.
+The student knows key concepts of sustainability science, and is able to put knowledge into action when seeking solutions to real-world problems in multidisciplinary teams.
+See course details for the module.

 Methodological Studies 10 ETCS